-Massage oils don't have to be expensive, but you need to buy the right kind kind of oils.
+Massage oils don't have to be expensive, but you do need to buy the right kind of oils, which means first and foremost, lay off the baby oil.
 The best massage oils are plant-based, have a nice, light texture for easy glide, and don't leave the skin feeling greasy.
-If you're buying it for home massage, I recommend you buy organic or wildcrafted oil.
-Spas don't do it because it's prohibitively expensive.
-But you're not going through big quantities, so it's worth knowing you're not adding to the body's toxic load.

-1) Sweet almond oil is one of massage therapist's all-time favorites.
+Sweet almond oil is one of massage therapist's all-time favorites.
 Derived from ripened, pressed almond kernels, it absorbs slowly into the skin.
-This allows for a long lasting glide.
-Its medium weight viscosity that provides lubrication and grip at the same time.
-It has a mild odor, and doesn't leave your partner feeling greasy.
-It's also one of the least expensive massage oils.
-It shouldn't be used on people with nut allergies.
+This allows for a long-lasting glide.
+The medium weight viscosity provides lubrication and grip at the same time.
+It has a mild odor and is also one of the least expensive massage oils.
+Sweet almond oil shouldn't be used on people with nut allergies.

-2) Apricot Kernel Oil is similar to almond oil, but a little lighter weight.
+Apricot Kernel Oil is similar to almond oil, but a little lighter weight.
 It also costs a little more.
-Derived from the kernel of the apricot, it is rich in vitamin E, and a good alternative to people with nut allergies.
+Derived from the kernel of the apricot, it is rich in vitamin E, and an excellent alternative to people with nut allergies.

-5) Sunflower oil is a light, non-greasy oil extracted from sunflower seeds, rich in the essential fatty acids and vitamins A, D and E, all powerful anti-oxidants.
+Sunflower oil is a light, non-greasy oil extracted from sunflower seeds, rich in the essential fatty acids and vitamins A, D, and E—all of them powerful anti-oxidants.
 However, sunflower oil can go rancid quickly, so it should be purchased in small quantities and stored in the refrigerator.
 People with allergies to the nuts should avoid sunflower oil.

-Avocado oil is rich in vitamins and good for the skin, but it is so heavy it take a long time to penetrate the skin.
+Avocado oil is rich in vitamins and good for the skin, but it is so heavy that it takes a long time to penetrate the skin.
 You might consider it for an after-bath massage oil that you can take some time to really rub in.

 Unrefined Coconut oil comes in a solid form that some massage therapists swear by as the ultimate skin softener.
 It will have a coconut smell.

-Above all, avoid using petroleum-based oils as massage oils, such as Johnson's Baby Oil.
+Above all, avoid using petroleum-based oils as massage oils, such as baby oil.
 Mineral oil has a long shelf life, but many people in the massage profession attest that it just sits on the surface of the skin instead of being absorbed, and is not as healthy as plant-based massage oils.

 Plant-based massage oils can go rancid more quickly, so buy relatively small quantities and keep them in the refrigerator.